-WEEKEND III: This weekend, zero in on your body's often neglected zones.
+WEEKEND III: This weekend, zero in on your body's often-neglected zones.
 Are your toenails trimmed?
 Are your lips chapped or the soles of your feet cracked?
 Are your elbows chapped?
 Is the area behind your ears grimy?
 These little things are signs you need to pay more attention to personal hygiene.
 Ayurveda places great value on daily maintenance of body cleanliness.
 Spend a luxurious hour taking care of these needs.
-Moisturize your lips with Maharishi Ayurveda's all-natural lip balms in mint, citrus or rose.
+Moisturize your lips with an all-natural lip balm.
 Exfoliate your skin with a good quality loofah.
 A good Loofah Back Scrubber does the double duty of scrubbing as well as massaging your skin.
 Besides making you feel cleaner, spending time with your body will also boost self-image.

 Of course, the pressures of work and home don't allow these to be daily choices.
 But if you are mindful of them during the week, they will pop up as an option at least a couple of times.
 And you are sure to enjoy the difference they make.